OrpheusGr/Discord-IRC-Bridge/README.md

   - !leaveirc Disconnects the Discord User's IRC client
   - !leavechan Discord User's IRC client leaves the matching IRC channel

+## Stuff that will be added at some point when i'm less busy

+- DM !config command to edit values of the config without needing to restart the bot (with some exceptions such as  changing IRC or Discord servers)
+- More ideas that i'm forgetting right now.

 ## Setting up and running
 - Before starting the bot you need to `python3 setupwizard.py` to make a config file for the bot.
 - When you're done with the setup wizard, launch the bot using `python3 main.py`.